sasimapatterson/team-profile-generator/README.md

 ![Prompt to add team member](./images/team-generator-list.png)

-The app will generate 'My Team' webpage displaying the all the information collecting from the user's input.
+The app will generate 'My Team' webpage displaying all the information collecting from the user's input.

 ![My Team Mobile](./images/team-generator-mobile.png)

-The user will then have a quick and easy access to the basic information of each employees in the team.
+The user will be able to have a quick and easy access to the basic information of each employees in the team.

 ![My Team Desktop with email](./images/team-generator-email.png)